Data protection policy, procedures and guidelines

 - Inform data subjects of what personal information is held by the GAHS, what it will be used for and to whom it may be disclosed.

-- Obtain explicit consent in writing for processing sensitive data and retain a copy of the consent.
-Consent cannot be inferred from non-response in the case of sensitive data.
+- Obtain explicit consent in writing for processing sensitive data and retain a copy of that consent.
+Consent cannot be inferred from a non-response in the case of sensitive data.